Salesforce Forecast Categories | What They Mean and How To Use Them

 4. Summarize Opportunity Stages

-If you have more than four or five pipeline stages, then you might want to rationalize them.
-This article will help you do that.
+If you have more than four or five pipeline stages, then you might want to rationalize and change them.

 Nevertheless, Forecast Categories are a way to make pipeline reports more readable and useful.
 That’s because each category can reflect several pipeline stages.